Competitive programmer hit with the hardest algorithmic problem

 Which is a pretty good expression of the connections graph of the problem.

-I want to read the map and "invert" it, so I get the same list of airports, but not with each airport showing all the airports that connect to them, instead with all the airports that they connect to.
+I want to read the map and "invert" it, so I get the same list of airports — but instead of each airport showing all the airports that connect to it, with all the airports that they connect to.
 So I have to go through the map above one key/value pair at a time and scan through each of the airports (in the values) that connect to them and create a new list with those airports as the keys.
-So the first key/value pair

 "SIN": ["CDG", "DEL", "TLV"]